bitfocus/companion-module-josephadams-gamepadio/companion/HELP.md

   - `Send Haptic Feedback`: Sends a Haptic Feedback command to the Controller.
   - `Set Button Mapping`: Change the button name and id for a specific button on the controller.
   - `Set Axis Mapping`: Change the axis name and id for a specific axis on the controller.
+  - `Set Button Range Display (Per Button)`: The display range is the minimum and maximum values to actually display/use in variables.
+This is useful for changing the range of a button to a differernt value than the default 0 to 1.
+  - `Set Axis Range Display (Per Axis)`: The display range is the minimum and maximum values to actually display/use in variables.
+This is useful for changing the range of an axis to a different value than the default -1 to 1.
 - Other Settings:
   - `Behavior on Disconnect`: The behavior on disconnect is what happens when the module loses connection to gamepad-io or the controller you were using.
 You can choose to reset buttons and axes to 0, hold the last value until reconnected, or set each button/axis to a custom value.
   - `Set Button Value / Percent`: Set the value of a specific button on the controller.
 This can be useful if the button is not behaving as expected or you don't have a controller right now.